XAFSmass

 Dependencies

-numpy, pyparsing and matplotlib are required.
-Qt must be provided by either PyQt4, PyQt5 or PySide.
+numpy, matplotlib and pyparsing are required.
+Qt must be provided by either PyQt5, PySide2, PyQt6 or PySide6 by means of qtpy.

 Get XAFSmass

-XAFSmass is available as source distribution from PyPI or Github.
-The distribution archive also includes documentation.
+XAFSmass is available as source distribution from PyPI or GitHub.
+The distribution archive also includes this documentation.

 Citing XAFSmass